 A word about strollers: in Venice, you are constantly walking up and down the steps of small bridges across the canals.
 A 3-year-old can probably get out of his stroller and walk over these bridges; if your child can't, consider using a backpack.
 If you do take a stroller, make sure it's ultra-light.

 Piazza San Marco is the heart of Venice: a huge heart beating with thousands of pigeon's wings.
 Lately, Venice officialdom has frowned upon the pigeons and is reducing their numbers.
 But on a recent visit, pigeons were still there and little kids were still wildly excited; small orchestras play at outdoor cafes; parents thrill to the architectural marvels—great fun!

 The interior of St. Mark's Basilica is so awesome, parents should take turns going in without small kids.

-The younger set can enjoy the boat ride while the parents ogle the palazzos on the Grand Canal: You can catch a vaporetti at many stops, and they run constantly.
+Ride a Water-Bus: The younger set can enjoy the boat ride while the parents ogle the palazzos on the Grand Canal: You can catch a vaporetto at many stops, and they run constantly.
 You can also take a boat trip to the Lido, Venice's beach, or to the island of Murano, famous for glass-blowing.

 What Will They Eat and Drink?